jasperyzh/jy.com/src/content/blog/2024/241212-Why I Chose Astro.js for My Web Development Journey.md

 ### 💡 **Markdown/MDX Support**

-Astro’s built-in support for Markdown and MDX simplifies content creation, making it ideal for blogs, documentation, and content-heavy sites.
+Astro's built-in support for Markdown and MDX simplifies content creation, making it ideal for blogs, documentation, and content-heavy sites.

 ---